codedayafternoon/filteringmechanism/README.md

 |`$f[i].cn`|i-th Filter FilterValue|this is used for the Composite filter, it returns the i-th Filters container name |

 In addition client possible will need to provide some injectable parameter depending the locale it currently uses.
 For example if we want to display "from 100 euro" in english and "von 100 euro" in german we can put a placeholder in the pattern as shown:
 pattern: "$from $fv[0] euro" .
-We supose that this pattern is for a RangeFilter so it gets the first value (from) from this filter.
+We suppose that this pattern is for a RangeFilter so it gets the first value (from) from this filter.
 The client when gets the formatted text from the filter provides the function with the desired localized string.
 A Filter can have many formatters and client gets the formatted text by formatter id.
 An example is displayed bellow:

 ```java